Miguel Louw and my butcher son: Suspect’s dad speaks as child’s body found near his home

-“I hope that if this is Miguel’s body that his family will have some closure.
+“I hope that if this is Miguel’s body, his family will have some closure.
 As for my family‚ we are not doing well.”

-Shah said that his family had faced scorn and shame‚ and were harassed by people who had come to his home looking for his Ebrahim.
+Shah said that his family had faced scorn and shame‚ and were harassed by people who had come to his home looking for his son.

 Ebrahim‚ the only suspect linked to the kidnapping of Miguel on July 17‚ was granted bail of R2‚500 in the Durban Magistrate’s Court last week.
 But he has not yet raised bail.

 “My son is inside [jail] still; he couldn’t pay money to get out.
 We have people coming here all week looking for my son.
 We live in fear‚” the elderly man said.

 Ebrahim was arrested three days after Miguel was last seen.